TheSkyRS/taobench/README.md

 ```

 After done this execution, you can find slight difference in mysql database compared to original state.
-Beacause the real workload of TAO is read-heavy, but there is still a few of write.
+Beacause the real workload of TAO is read-heavy, but there is still a few of writes.

 ```
 mysql> SELECT COUNT(*) FROM objects;